Peach Crisp Recipe

 The second thing I make with fresh peaches is my peach margarita.

 Even though I never asked my grandmother what her favorite fruit was, I believe her answer would have been peaches.
-She ate them year round and made peach crisp or cobbler more times than I can remember.
+She ate them year-round and made a crisp or peach cobbler more times than I can remember.
 I always think of her when I make this delicious dessert.

 What’s your favorite peach recipe?
 Leave me a comment as I’d love to know.